Best security apps to defend your device in 2020 - TechEngage

-When it comes to protecting our phones, it can be difficult knowing where to start.
-Brands such as Samsung and Apple are continually looking for ways to better the innate security features of their models, but unfortunately, theft and cybercrime is still a poignant issue when it comes to smartphone ownership.
-In fact, 39% of theft from a person reports proved to be smartphone-related from 2017-18!
+When it comes to protecting our phones, it can be not easy knowing where to start.
+Brands such as Samsung and Apple are continually looking for ways to better the natural security features of their models.
+However, unfortunately, theft and cybercrime is still a poignant issue when it comes to smartphone ownership.
+39% of theft from a person reports proved to be smartphone-related from 2017-18!

-Due to these concerns, we are constantly advised to be vigilant and adopt behaviors that will protect us from becoming victims of smartphone theft – such as not keeping your phone in an open pocket, not using your phone in an unfamiliar area or even refraining from using headphones that allow others to identify your phone use – but sometimes these actions alone are not enough.
+Due to these concerns, we are always advised to be vigilant and adopt behaviors that will protect us from becoming victims of smartphone theft – such as not keeping your phone in an open pocket, not using your phone in an unfamiliar area or even refraining from using headphones that allow others to identify your phone use – but sometimes these actions alone are not enough.
 What’s more, it’s also important to recognize that you can also fall victim to digital crime and not just physical theft!
-With this in mind, it’s important to consider additional security measures.
+With this in mind, it’s essential to consider additional security measures.

-Now, there are countless security apps available to us at a vast range of price tags, and as such, it might be difficult choosing an application that works for you.
-This is exactly why we’ve put together a comprehensive list of the best smartphone security apps on the market!
+Now, there are countless security apps available to us at a vast range of price tags, and as such, it might not be comfortable choosing an application that works for you.
+This is precisely why we’ve put together a comprehensive list of the best smartphone security apps on the market!

 1. Avast Mobile Security